CFC-Servers/gm_lz4/README.md

-# gm_lz4
+# gm_lz4 🚀

-A high-performance Garry's Mod server-side module that provides an ultra-fast alternative to Garry's Mod's built-in util.Compress and util.Decompress functions using the LZ4 compression algorithm.
-In addition to synchronous compression and decompression, gm_lz4 offers asynchronous functions that run in a separate thread, ensuring smooth gameplay even when working with large data.
+Introducing **gm_lz4**, a high-performance Garry's Mod server-side module that provides a lightning-fast alternative to Garry's Mod's built-in `util.Compress` and `util.Decompress` functions, leveraging the power of the [LZ4](https://lz4.github.io/lz4/) compression algorithm.

+Enjoy synchronous and asynchronous functions than run on a separate thread, ensuring smooth gameplay even when handling large data.

-## Description
+## 📚 Description

-LZ4 is a compression algorithm that boasts "extremely fast decoding, with speed in multiple GB/s per core".
-In contrast, Garry's Mod's default LZMA-powered util functions can be painfully slow.
-Although they offer an excellent compression ratio, they make working with large data in Garry's Mod challenging.
+LZ4, a compression algorithm known for its "extremely fast decoding, with speed in multiple GB/s per core", outperforms Garry's Mod's default LZMA-powered util functions.
+While LZMA offers an excellent compression ratio, its sluggish performance makes working with large data in Garry's Mod a challenge.

+LZ4 prioritizes speed over compression ratio.
+It's roughly 4-6x faster than Garry's Mod's LZMA, but produces a result that is approximately 30% larger.

-### Benchmark
+### ⚡ Benchmark

 **Input**: 35.77 MB of JSON-ified table data
 | Method | Avg.
 Time | Ratio |